-13Even though this simulation samples from the underlying car models and allocates them to nine firms in three countries, it still retains the market structure of the original data: the average concentration ratio (an untargeted moment) is 84% on average in our simulations, just below the 86% in the original data.
+19Even though this simulation samples from the underlying car models and allocates them to nine firms in three countries, it still retains the market structure of the original data: the average concentration ratio (an untargeted moment) is 84% on average in our simulations, just below the 86% in the original data.

-As in Table 3, we see as a consequence that the CES approximation works better with the BLP full dimensions of consumer heterogeneity than in cases of no heterogeneity or only β heterogeneity (first two lines of Table 4(a)).
-However, the bias in our simulations is now reduced to be smaller than one percentage point as opposed to about four in the BLP data counterfactuals of Table 3.
-The primary reason is that the estimated $\check{\eta}$ (shown in the fourth results column) falls to 2.64 and 2.26 in those cases respectively.
+As a consequence, the CES approximation works better with the BLP full dimensions of consumer heterogeneity than in cases of no heterogeneity or only β heterogeneity (first two lines of Table 5).
+This is the same pattern as depicted in Table 3.
+However, the bias of the CES approximation now falls to less than one percentage point as opposed to about four in the BLP data counterfactuals of Table 3.
+The primary reason is that the estimated $\tilde{\eta}$ (shown in the fourth results column) falls to 2.64 and 2.26 in those cases respectively.
+Recall from equation (16) that $\tilde{\eta}$ combines the effects of both own-price $(\frac{\partial \ln s_m}{\partial \ln p_m})$ and passthrough $(\frac{\partial \ln p_m}{\partial \ln c_m})$ elasticities.
 By capturing the much lower pass-through implied by logit demand, the estimation step gives the CES approximation greater flexibility to fit the underlying true data generating process.
-Rich substitution under the form of β heterogeneity lowers the fit of the approximation but the first order issue is the functional form of demand.
+Rich substitution under the form of β heterogeneity lowers the fit of the approximation, but the first order issue is the functional form of demand.